 From the Mobility $\cong \rightarrow$ My numbers menu is possible to configure one or more numbers that can be associated to hunt lists.
 For each number is possible to set the ring time, in seconds.
-Refer to figure 13.4 for an example.
+Refer to figure 13.4 on the next page for an example.